 (Handwritten at end of application & narrative)

-Added to Lagarto history-Connections to Meir Expedition's white and black bean legacy.
+Addition to Lagarto Cemetery history-Connections to Meir Expedition's white and black bean legacy.

 A history of Lagarto would not be complete without the legendary story of Uncle Billy Goodwin and his participation in the expedition to Mier in Mexico led by Capt.
 Lee Hall of the Texas Rangers, which ended in many of the soldiers being captured and put into prison.